 • You must be flexible.
 Flexibility is vital when learning on the road.
 Things don’t always go according to plan.
 You may need to make a lot of last minute changes to your school schedule.
 You need to be flexible enough to make changes without getting stressed or allowing yourself to get too far behind.

 • Have a system for record keeping.
 This is very important.
 At some point, you may be required to show proof of your homeschooling efforts.
-You will need to show what the kids learned in the classroom and on field trips.
+You will need to show what the kids learned through your curriculum and on field trips.
+You may even need to create a homeschool portfolio.

-If you’re adventurous and don’t mind living on the go, road schooling is a fun and exciting way to learn.
-Your kids will learn many things about life and people in general that most kids don’t learn until they’re grown.
+If you’re adventurous and don’t mind living on the go, roadschooling is a fun and exciting way to learn.
+Your kids can learn many things about life and people in general that most kids don’t learn until they’re grown.